 MORE ABOUT SXR

 In late 2001 I founded Sublime Exile Recordings.
 I took the name from a Discovery Chanel program featuring two economic tax avoiders hunted by the American justice department for not paying their share and now living in, as the reporter called it, a Sublime Exile, in the Caribbean Islands, unable to leave the Islands due to risking being caught by the same law.
-Needless to say, a sublime exile is also a gut-good utopian outpost free from all human struggles, like a Nirvana if you'd like.
+Needless to say, a sublime exile is also a gut-good utopian outpost free from all human struggles, like a Nirvana or a private Idaho if you'd like.

 In late 2001 I had a meeting with a recording studio in Copenhagen.
 We decided to start a business together.
 They as a recording studio and me as the music business partner.
 They had two artists they were currently working with, in the studio, and one coming in.
 I signed them all to Sublime Exile Recordings and took it all further to a licensing deal (including advances to finance our startup) with my former employer Playground Music Scandinavia (which I previously was one of the ten starting up in Sweden, in 1999, after the tumultuous times with our former employer MNW Records Group).